brrmorre/JordanCurve/README.md

 http://www-groups.mcs.st-andrews.ac.uk/~john/MT4522/Lectures/L19.html#:~:text=Connectedness%20is%20preserved%20by%20homeomorphism,between%20some%20non-homeomorphic%20spaces.&text=The%20spaces%20%5B0%2C%201%5D,of%20R)%20are%20not%20homeomorphic

 ### thoughts from discord
-What we wanna do is show that the interior has the same balls as the interior of a circle [09:48]
+- What we wanna do is show that the interior has the same balls as the interior of a circle
-And the outside has the same balls as the outside of a circle [09:51]
+- And the outside has the same balls as the outside of a circle
-I bet for the balls on a circle they cant partition the interior or the exterior [09:54]
+- I bet for the balls on a circle they cant partition the interior or the exterior
-Rigorously define interior and exterior
+- Rigorously define interior and exterior
-[09:56]
-For the circle, the interior is the union of all the open balls that are less than the radius [09:57]
+- For the circle, the interior is the union of all the open balls that are less than the radius
-Fix them with regards to the origin
+- Fix them with regards to the origin
-[10:00]
-The interior is the union of all the open balls where for such a ball all the points in the ball are less than 1 away from origin using metric(編集済)
+- The interior is the union of all the open balls where for such a ball all the points in the ball are less than 1 away from origin using metric
-[10:02]
-The exterior is the union of all the open balls where for such a ball all the points in the ball are more than 1 away from origin using metric
+- The exterior is the union of all the open balls where for such a ball all the points in the ball are more than 1 away from origin using metric
-[10:07]
-I wanna talk about the set of all open balls that touch the circle [10:07]
+- I wanna talk about the set of all open balls that touch the circle
-I also wanna talk about the boundary
+- I also wanna talk about the boundary
-[10:10]
-That set is bijected to by the homermorphism
+- That set is bijected to by the homermorphism
-[10:11]
-To the balls for an arbitrary simpleclosedcurve [10:12]
+- To the balls for an arbitrary simpleclosedcurve
-These maximal curve covers are preserved by homeomorphism [10:15]
+- These maximal curve covers are preserved by homeomorphism
-We now have an arbitrary simpleclosedcurve and the maximal covering of the simpleclosedcurve [10:16]
+- We now have an arbitrary simpleclosedcurve and the maximal covering of the simpleclosedcurve
-I wanna talk about the separations caused by the simpleclosedcurve using my maximal curve cover
+- I wanna talk about the separations caused by the simpleclosedcurve using my maximal curve cover